-Now you can skip hours of internet research and jump straight to getting answers with our meaningful at-a-glance Demographics Spreadsheet Report.
+Now you can skip hours of internet research and jump straight to getting answers with our meaningful at-a-glance Demographics by City Report.
 With the most current & most popular demographic data, it's the perfect starting point for your research about Louisville and the rest of Colorado.

 We know Louisville Demographics, just keep scrolling...

-With 20,319 people, Louisville is the 36th most populated city in the state of Colorado out of 452 cities.
-But watch out, Louisville, because Clifton with 20,045 people and Evans with 19,967 people are right behind you.
+With 19,342 people, Louisville is the 41st most populated city in the state of Colorado out of 471 cities.
+But watch out, Louisville, because Cimarron Hills with 18,981 people and Sherrelwood with 19,082 people are right behind you.

 86% of people CANNOT find the data they're looking for on the US Census Bureau website.
 Source: Nielsen Norman Group